vess-dev/drop/README.md

 trials: u64 = (0, max]

 drop <drop chance> <chests> <trials>
-	Check the total chance out of N trials to recieve 1 item out of N chests if the item has N drop chance.
+	Check the total chance out of N trials to receive 1 item out of N chests if the item has N drop chance.

 Example usage:
 	drop 4.55 20 10000000